hackclub/hackpad/hackboards/Anson's Keyboard/README.md

 I wanted an integrated USB C port directly on the PCB, but when I redesigned the case and PCB to fit it, I realized that it would be close to impossible for someone with my skill level to hand solder the USB C port and it would have stuck up at an angle anyway (this stresses the cable)

 For the final design, I came up a solution.
 Instead of mounting the USB C port directly onto the PCB, I would purchase a USB C breakout board instead and connect it via cables to the PCB.

+(This is when the routing hell begins as I reroute the entire thing at least 3 times) The first time was my extremely inefficient matrix which was a 8x11 matrix.
+The traces were extremely messy and I've counted about 1.1k traces and 500 vias in total.
+(I'm so glad I don't have to see it again).
+I've then updated it to a 7x14 matrix which made routing much easier.
+The second time was when I had to move all LEDs down by 2mm since they didn't align with the cutout in the switches.
+Not even an hour after posting about my rerouting, someone from Slack recommmended that I wire my LEDs from top to bottom instead of side to side as to reduce via usage.
+This is the current version of the PCB and I'm quite happy with it

 # Pictures
 ## Schematic